 Again, in the rules section, you’ll see a grid icon next to elements which use Grid.
 Click that, and you’ll turn on the highlighter, showing the rows and columns, the grid gap, and the line numbers.
 Use the rules panel to control all aspects of Grid and see your changes emphasized by the highlighter.

-The next inspector offered by Firefox is the accessibility inspector.
+The next inspector offered by Firefox developer tools is the accessibility inspector.
 Chrome also has accessibility inspection features, though those from Firefox differ slightly.
 Turn them on by visiting the Accessibility tab in the inspector–Mozilla recommend you turn them off again once you’re done using them as they can affect performance.

 Once turned on, this inspector allows you to drill down into the accessibility of your page’s elements, making sure the markup is correct and the appropriate properties have been set.